-This is the annual percentage the VPPA price will increase.
+This is the annual percentage rate at which the PPA price will increase.

 Market Price Floor

 This is the wholesale market price (or floating price) below which the buyer will not make payments.
-The Market Price Floor caps a buyer's downside wholesale market price exposure by limiting the buyer's VPPA payments to the VPPA Price plus the Market PriceFloor.
+The Market Price Floor caps a buyer's downside wholesale market price exposure by limiting the buyer's PPA payments to the PPA Price plus the Market PriceFloor.